harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 broadcast a transaction.
 PRs [#14582][Bitcoin Core #14582] and [#19743][Bitcoin Core #19743] allow the wallet to [automatically try][news112 bcc14582] to eliminate [address reuse][topic output
-linking] links when it wouldn't cost the user any extra fees (or, allowing the user to specify the maximum extra they're willing to spend in order to eliminate such links).
+linking] links when it wouldn't cost the user any extra fees (or, alternatively, allowing the user to specify the maximum extra they're willing to spend in order to eliminate such links).